mcgregormedia/Purchase-Orders-for-WooCommerce/README.txt

 = GDPR information =

-This plugin will gather and store a company's name and address.
+This plugin will gather and store a company's name, address and/or email address.
 This could also be construed as an individual's personal data.
-However, as the user has opted to pay by this method, it is suggested that the legal basis for processing this data is contractual obligation.
+However, as the user has opted to pay by this method, it is suggested that the lawful basis for processing this data is contractual necessity.
 Processing is necessary in order to send the invoice to the user or user's representative.
 This data is stored as standard postmeta data and will be retained until the order is permanently deleted (but not if the order is trashed).

 == Screenshots ==
 1. The admin settings for the gateway.